EDI Faculty Grants

 Grants between $10,000 and $20,000 are available for initiatives that enhance opportunities for students from socio-economically and educationally disadvantaged backgrounds, students with diverse gender identities, LGBTQIA+ students, students with disability and students from culturally and linguistically diverse backgrounds.

-These grants will be funded by Access, Equity and Inclusion, and are available to combined teams of professional and academic staff from all UNSW Faculties.
+These grants will be funded by the Division of Societal Impact, Equity & Engagement, and are available to combined teams of professional and academic staff from all UNSW faculties.

 EDI faculty grants are designed to: